-Julia Suzanne: Advice on Invitation and Identity
+Julia Suzanne: Invitation and Identity

 Julia Suzanne is an artist and sculptor from St. Louis, Missouri.
 Her work explores how spaces are transformed by the value of a person within them.
 She uses a diversity of materials, including ceramic, shaped wood, poured concrete, and fiberglass, to construct sculptures inspired by the human form.

 "CAPIO", 2017, wood, ceramic, fiberglass, concrete, epoxy, acrylic, rope.
 Read more: artprize.org/64796

 How did you fall in love with art, and when did you take up ceramics?

 I grew up in St. Louis, Missouri in a home where creativity was strongly encouraged.
 Glitter, chalk, and play dough were just a few of my beloved childhood friends.
 When I was a little girl, I watched my father flip a house, which then became our home.
 I remember seeing him and my uncles work with noisy power tools in admiration, hoping one day that I would know how to use the same tools.
 My mother, too, was very good with her hands.
 She always had projects for us.
 We would make mosaic picture frames and paint with her.
 She often requested that our driveway be covered with large beautiful chalk drawings.
 My parents wove creative practices into our everyday routines and I really don’t remember a time where I was not an artist.

 I began seriously pursuing ceramics when I was in high school.
 I had an amazing teacher, Mr. Sachs, who encouraged me to explore and experiment with clay.
 I was also very fortunate to go to a school that had amazing equipment and access to resources specifically for ceramics.
 The ceramics program there rivaled many university programs.

 You recently earned your Bachelor of Fine Arts.
 Has a formal arts education been beneficial for you?